intel/wayland-tracker/README.md

 WAYLAND-TRACKER
 ===============

-Wayland-tracker is a Wayland message protocol dumper.
+Wayland-tracker is a Wayland message protocol dumper, licensed with the Wayland MIT license.

 Using wayland-tracker
 ---------------------